Development and Contributing

 The plugins directory contains all of the plugins included in the smart mirror.
 A plugin consists of an optional combination of the following:

-index.html the html partial for your plugin.
-This must be added to the main index.html to determine where it will be rendered.
+index.htmlthe html partial for your plugin.
+This will be added to the main index.html as part of the new plugin location configuration.

 The remote directory contains the code that powers the client configuration page(s).
 The "server" side code can be found in

-Within this directory you will find all the
+Within this directory you will find the core

 When making changes to these files make sure that you add string keys to all localization files, not just to the one that you speak.